About Deborah & Lahri

 Deborah Bazer and Lahri Bond have had the honor and joy of learning alongside children for over twenty-five years each.
 They strongly feel the need to foster creativity by providing a safe community in which children can experiment artistically, as well as explore and connect with the natural world.
 They are firm believers in the power of storytelling, and they can often be found in classrooms and under trees, telling tales of wonder drawn from folklore from around the world.
 In their art classes, they encourage children to tell their own unique stories, both verbally, and pictorially.

 Deborah Bazer has enjoyed teaching art classes for children and adults for over 25 years, in her home studio, as well as at Guild Studio School, Amherst Community Arts Center and Artspace.
-She holds a B.F.A. in ceramics and a M.Ed in early childhood and elementary education.
+She holds a B.F.A. in ceramics from the University of Massachusetts-Amherst and a M.Ed from Antioch New England University in early childhood and elementary education.
 When she is not making art or telling stories with kids, she can be found in the woods or by the ocean, collecting materials to bring back to the studio.
 In her studio, she builds sculpture, carves raised relief tiles out of clay, as well as draws and paints.